bbauska/JS-intermediate/README.md

 Module bundlers can potentially introduce naming conflicts.
 They occur when two or more modules use the same variable or function name.
 These conflicts can cause unexpected behavior and errors in your code.
-To resolve these conflicts, you can use a technique called \"tree shaking\", which is a way of removing unused code from the final bundle.
+To resolve these conflicts, you can use a technique called &quot;tree shaking&quot;, which is a way of removing unused code from the final bundle.
 Many module bundlers support the use of namespaces or scoping to reduce the chance of naming conflicts.